beccajoy/hang-in-there-boilerplate/README.md

 - When a user clicks the "Nevermind, take me back!" or "Back to Main" buttons, we should only see the main poster section
 - In summary: Be able to switch between the three views (main poster, form, and saved posters) on the correct button clicks

-_Hint: go check out the HTML and CSS files to see how the form and saved posters sections are being hidden in the first place_

 ## Iteration 2 - Creating a New Poster

 Form being filled out: